Parks Policies

 Recreation Rules and Policies

 The City of Vancouver maintains a separate fee structure for residents (someone who lives within City limits) and non-residents.
 Non-resident fees are typically around 15% higher.
-Non-residents can purchase an annual resident card for a one-time fee of $70 that entitles them to resident rates.
-Daily drop-in fees are not subject to resident vs. non-resident rates, but classes, camps, memberships and sports leagues are.
+Daily drop-in fees are not subject to resident vs. non-resident rates, but classes, camps, memberships, sports leagues and facility rentals are.

 Focus on Non-Discrimination